abarker/abarker.github.io/content/understanding_python_imports.rst

 the `module` object representing the subpackage is also added to the namespace of the package or subpackage that imports it (under its subpackage name).

+It is easy to underestimate `__init__.py` files, since they are often empty files, but they are quite important as far as how Python packages work.
+The top-level namespace of a package constitutes its main application-programmer interface (API).
+Names which should be exposed by that API need to be imported into the `__init__.py` file.

 Python `import` statements always contain a specifier for a package or module to import.
 Equivalently, they always contain a specifier for the corresponding file or a directory in the filesystem.
-While Python's import statements never use the `.py` file extension for naming modules, other than that the names of modules, packages, and subpackages correspond directly with filesystem objects (files and directories) and their filesystem names.
+Remember that while Python's import statements never use the `.py` file extension for naming modules, other than that the names of modules, packages, and subpackages correspond directly with filesystem objects (files and directories) and their filesystem names.

 The Python path-search list: `sys.path`
 =======================================